-I’m a self-taught WordPress developer who thrives on amazing storytelling and helping people experience the world with greater depth.
+I’m a web developer and content editor who thrives on amazing storytelling and helping people experience the world with greater depth.
 I want to work with professionals I can learn from, thrive with, and help grow their businesses.
 When I’m not working, pursuing side projects, or getting caught up in the allure of a new book, I can be found traveling, experimenting with food, or teaching myself a new language.
 And always, always searching for new stories.

 I have taught French and English to adult speakers of all levels who are native speakers of Czech, Russian, Slovak, Polish, Italian, and Spanish in their offices for 60 and 90 minute sessions.